1jour1vin

 Wine rated (2021 guide) 93/100

 Clos des Jacobins 2018 is absolutely magnificent.
 Smooth, supple, and beautifully textured, this 2018 displays an elegant personality with real poise.
-Delicious notes of black cherry, mocha, espresso, spice, and gravel blend together in this creamy Saint-Émilion, which is truly enjoyable to drink today.
-A well-judged kiss of French oak lingers on the long finish.
+Delicious notes of black cherry, mocha, espresso, spices, and gravel blend together in this creamy Saint-Émilion, which is truly enjoyable to drink right now.
+A well-balanced touch of French oak lingers on the long finish.
 2026–2038

 James Suckling